My learning about network policies

 Egress = outbound traffic

-These policies can be applied in pods and namespaces through selectors which selects a specific pod or namespace.
-And also, we can apply policies given a specific ip range (CIDR, ex: 10.0.4./16).
+These policies can be applied to pods and namespaces through selectors, which target a specific pods or namespaces.
+Additionally, you can apply policies using a specific IP range (CIDR, e.g., 10.0.4./16).

 apiVersion: networking.k8s.io/v1